radicallyopensecurity/pentext/README.md

 The OWASP PenText project is based on XML.
 A PenText Report, Quote, Invoice or Generic Document is in fact a (modular) XML document, conforming to an XML Schema.
-The XML Schema ensures that the documents are structured correctly, so that they can then be transformed into other formats using XSLT and the SAXON XSLT processor.
+The XML Schema ensures that the documents are structured correctly, so that they can then be transformed into other formats like PDF, CSV and JSON using XSLT and the SAXON XSLT processor.

 To produce a PDF document, the report, offer, invoice or generic document XML is first transformed into XSL-FO (XSL Formatting Objects), which is then converted